 Series A is the first funding round after the initial seed stage investments and is usually provided by venture capitalist firms, angel investors, and startup accelerators.
 Primarily used for stabilization and expanding the business in the market, this stage supports businesses with a working product and a presence in the market.

 The valuation of a startup at this stage factors in the size of the business, product development, and market fit.
-Most businesses at this point have a valuation average of anywhere from $10 million to $20 million, but this value can vary greatly depending on the business.
+Most businesses at this point have a valuation average of anywhere from $10 million to $20 million, but this value can vary greatly depending on the business and industry you’re in.

-To prepare for a series A funding round, write a business plan, which should be available to investors.
-This business plan should showcase the business background and structure, financial history, operations and product development, market need, and growth potential.
+To prepare for a series A funding round, you should write a business plan that showcases the business background and structure, financial history, operations and product development, market need, and growth potential.
+This should be readily available to interested investors so that you can provide information regarding your business quickly.

 This round of funding helped stabilize and scale the business operations, provided for the onboarding of more team members, and accelerated product development for expansion into the market.